qala-io/java-course/docs/programme/transactions-n-aop.md

 # Step 5 - AspectJ AOP

 Aspect Oriented Programming is a way of introducing cross-cutting (not related to the core logic) aspects to the code.
-Some of it case use proxies like Spring AOP, others can change the bytecode of the classes (like AspectJ).
+Some of the approaches can use proxies like Spring AOP, others can change the bytecode of the classes (like AspectJ).

-- Research terminology and get a firm grip on terms: Pointcut, Join Point, Advise, Aspect.
+- Get a firm grip on terms: Pointcut, Join Point, Advise, Aspect.
+- Find the difference between compile-time and load-time weaving.
+- Create your own compile-time annotation.
+Create an aspect that logs the method invocation if annotation is placed on the invoked method.

 # Step 6 - Spring AOP

 Spring AOP is a wrapper over JDK Dynamic Proxy and CGLIB.
-It can use both and in terms of Spring one is called _Interface Proxy_ and the other is _Class Proxy_.
+It can use both types of dynamic proxies.
+In terms of Spring one is called _Interface Proxy_ and the other is _Class Proxy_.
+Spring AOP borrowed the pointcut expressions from AspectJ and therefore their syntax are similar.
+But AspectJ provides load-time or compile-time AOP while SpringAOP provides runtime AOP.

--
+- Add Spring AOP as a dependency
+- Create an aspect for DogService that adds transactional support.
+First try Class Proxy and then move to Interface Proxy.
+- Think & research: when would you pick Spring AOP vs. AspectJ?

+# Step 7 - Spring Tx & Spring JDBC

+Spring has a lib that adds transaction support via Spring AOP.
+It already implements a logic around ThreadLocal to share both Connection as well as information about currently running transactions.
+It support more than what we implemented in our holder.

+- Use Spring AOP & Sprint Tx to define methods that should be transactional
+- Replace custom `JdbcConnectionHolder` with `org.springframework.jdbc.datasource.DataSourceUtils`.
+Debug and find how it gets the Connections created by `TransactionManager`
+- Remove `TransactionalDogService` proxy as you don't need it anymore
+- Prove that Sprint Tx actually is applied and it works in the app
+- Replace Spring AOP config for transactions with `@Transactional` annotations - this is an alternative way of marking methods transactional
+- Replace pure JDBC code with SpringJDBC (`JdbcTemplate`).
+Look through its code and find how it gets the connections.